 the node type that you specify in the node template.
 For example,

-type.
-You can add VMs to a sole-tenant node until the total amount of vCPUs or
+machine type.
+You can add VMs to a sole-tenant node until the total amount of

 When you create a node group using a node template, each node in the node group